bnicholson/QView/README.md

 CREATE DATABASE qviewdev ;
 CREATE USER qview;
 ALTER USER qview PASSWORD ‘somepassword’;
+ALTER USER qview WITH SUPERUSER;

 // you may have to adjust the permissions since diesel migration is used to populate the database
 \q
+exit
+exit

+4b) Now populate the database with the tables needed for qview diesel migration run

+4c) Remove the superuser permissions from qview

+sudo bash
+su - postgres
+psql
+ALTER USER qview with NOSUPERUSER;
+\q
+exit
 exit

  5) - now you are ready to build the executables and the frontend code